Liz Cheney strikes defiant tone in floor speech on eve of her expected ousting from House GOP leadership - KTVZ

 Rep. Liz Cheney vowed Tuesday evening not to remain silent as former President Donald Trump continues to spread lies that the election was stolen from him, striking a defiant tone ahead of an expected vote to remove her from House Republican leadership on Wednesday.

-The Wyoming Republican struck a defiant tone on Tuesday evening ahead of the vote, which is all but assured to end in her removal as GOP conference chair after her continued criticisms of Trump.
-She declared that she would not join with other leaders who ignore Trump’s lies, emboldening him and threatening democracy.
+The Wyoming Republican, who is all but certain to be removed as GOP conference chair after her continued criticisms of Trump, declared that she would not join with other leaders who ignore Trump’s lies, emboldening him and threatening democracy.

 “We must speak the truth.
 Our election was not stolen.
 And America has not failed,” Cheney said.